News & Trending Tax News

 diyanadimitrova/Adobe solar panel on red roof

 Make your home more energy-efficient and score some tax credits in the process.
-Multiple types of energy credits exist, but you can get up to $3,200 by installing solar panels, upgrading to energy-efficient appliances, or replacing your insulation.
+There are many types of energy credits, but you can get up to $3,200 by installing solar panels, upgrading to energy-efficient appliances, or replacing your insulation.
 Your state may also offer separate tax credits as well.

 Avoid capital gains taxes